What is phishing?

 The good news though is that most phishing emails can be easily spotted if you know the warning signs - most will have at least one of the following characteristics:

 Check out our gallery of phishing examples (best viewed on a big screen) to see some of the tricks used - do any of these look familiar to you?
+Can you spot the phishing warning signs?

 You should also take a look at our Email Scams page; here you'll see a collection of other types of email scam that are all too common.